neoivymokoena-max/Credit_Scorecard_Analysis/README.md

 ### 7. Scorecard Development

 * Converted model coefficients into points using PDO scaling
+* Scores were scaled using PDO = 20 and base odds = 50:1, aligning with standard credit risk scoring frameworks.
+* Scores were rescaled to a 300–850 range to align with standard credit scoring frameworks used in banking.
 * Final score = sum of points across variables

 ---